 About the Speakers

-She is a recipient of the David and Edith Sinaiko Frank Woman in the Arts Award and her work has been featured in New American Painting Magazine.
-She has a breadth of printmaking experience and has worked with artists and master printers at the highly respected Pace Editions and Tandem Press.
+Emily Adams, M.F.A. is a member of the Evergreen Art and Printmaking faculty and a multimedia and installation artist.
+Adams earned her BFA from the Columbus College of Art & Design (2005), and her MFA from the University of Wisconsin (2015).
+She is a recipient of the David and Edith Sinaiko Woman in the Arts Award, and her work has been featured in New American Painting Magazine.
+Adams has a breadth of printmaking experience having worked with artists and master printers at the highly respected Pace Editions and Tandem Press.

 Len Balli moved to Olympia, Washington, from Brownsville, Texas, in September 1994 to attend Evergreen, which she read about in Sassy Magazine.
 After experimenting in a variety of subjects, she finally focused her studies in history.
 After graduation she started working for a small environmental consulting firm.
 In order to fulfill her interests in history and education she started volunteering at the State Capital Museum.

 Her volunteering turned into gainful employment working in the education department giving tours and helping develop public programs.
 Throughout her career she has worked creatively and collaboratively to develop programs like Movies at the Mansion: A Classic Film Series and History After Hours Pub Trivia.
 In 2016 she curated A Revolution You Can Dance To an exhibit on the Olympia music scene and in 2017 collaborated on the exhibit Loyal Opposition.

 She currently resides in Olympia and can be seen walking her dogs around the eastside.

 Kandi Bauman ’06, MPA ’16

 Former Interim Director of First Peoples Multicultural Advising Services